 Hobbles and Highlines

 Some people refer to a horse highline as a horse picket line.
 When I say horse picket line, I am referring to staking my horse or mule out from a picket pin pounded into the ground to a single leg picket hobble on the horse.
 This allows the animal to graze in a large circle around the pin.
-When I picket any of my horses and mules in the backcountry, for their protection, I choose an area free from trees, rocks or anything else that could snag the rope.
+When I picket any of my horses and mules in the backcountry, I choose an area free from trees, rocks or anything else that could snag the rope.
 To protect the environment, I move the picket often to prevent my horses and mules from overgrazing the area.
-If I picket an animal, I typically picket the most dominant animal(s) and allow the subordinant horses and mules to graze with two leg horse hobbles.
-This keeps the dominant horse in camp and, in theory, if he stays, the rest are also more inclined to stay.
+When picketing my stock, I typically picket the most dominant animal(s) and allow the subordinant horses and mules to graze with two-leg horse hobbles.
+This keeps the dominant horse in camp and, in theory, the rest are also more inclined to stay.

 When I need to take a supplement of some kind because the available graze is poor, I will take a grain type supplement with the highest protein content per pound for maximum efficiency.
 I never feed the supplement first.
 I will graze and water my horses and mules as usual and then feed the supplement on a full belly to reduce the chance of colic.